I’m About To Introduce You To . . .

 - 1 tablespoon canned full fat coconut milk.
 Make sure to check the label for guar gum if you’re on GAPS or another restricted diet (where to buy coconut milk, how to make your own coconut milk)

-- 1/4 cup chocolate chips (dairy-free versions can be found at some health food stores or you can make it yourself.
+- 1/4 cup chocolate chips (buy a gluten-free, dairy-free version here or you can make it yourself.
 Here’s another recipe you might want to try, too!)

 Want to know more about baking with almond flour?
 Read Here.